simonesilvestroni/m2m-website/_pages/about.md

 As a music producer, he can handle the process from tracking to mastering, with mixing as the preferred stage.
 As a sound designer, he enjoys field recording and Foley.
 Simone sees game audio as the ultimate audio-visual narrative medium.

-Ever since he moved to the UK he worked with local and overseas artists such as Gerald Duchene, Rachel Goodman, Ember Rev and Callum Gardner.
+Ever since moving to the UK he's worked with local and overseas artists such as Gerald Duchene, Rachel Goodman, Ember Rev and Callum Gardner.
 Constantly looking for a way to complete a task in less and more efficient steps, he wrote an ebook about [project management for musicians]({{ site.url }}/work/project-management/).

 He also has a parallel career in web design and front-end development, [carried out under his own name](https://simonesilvestroni.com).